-[The following features are prohibited in an] An open space must not include: [;]
+The following features are prohibited in an open space;

-- a [A] street; - 2. a parking [Parking] or maneuvering area for vehicles; - an individual [Individual] wastewater disposal area, or drain field for community systems; - 4. a Transitory Use; - 5. any activity [Activity] prohibited by the applicable deciding body and recorded on the legal instrument providing for permanent protection; [and] or

-6. any [Any] use prohibited in rural open space under [Sec.]
-Section 6.3.4.A.4. [[7.3.4.A.4]]
+- 1. A street; - 2.
+Parking or maneuvering area for vehicles; - 3.
+Individual wastewater disposal area, or drain field for community systems; - 4.
+Transitory Use; - Activity prohibited by the applicable deciding body and recorded on the legal instrument providing for permanent protection; and - 6.
+Any use prohibited in rural open space under Sec.
+7.3.4.A.4

-Section 6.3.4.
+Sec.
+7.3.4.
 Rural Open Space

 - a.
-All optional method Cluster Development in the RC zone must provide rural open space. - b.
+All Optional Method Cluster Development in the RC zone must provide rural open space. - b.
 All development in the RNC zone must provide rural open space.

-Rural open space [is] means land that is managed as farmland or in a natural state as allowed under [Sec.
-7.3.4.B.1.f] Section 6.3.4.B.1.d. [[7.3.4.B.1.d.]]
+Rural open space is land that is managed as farmland or in a natural state as allowed under Sec.
+7.3.4.B.1.f.